-The AICPA Auditing Standards Board (ASB), which has completed clarifying Statements on Auditing Standards (SASs), is currently clarifying Statements on Standards for Attestation Engagements (SSAEs), also commonly known as the attestation standards.
-The attestation standards establish requirements for performing and reporting on examination, review, and agreed-upon procedures engagements that address subject matter other than financial statements, for example, the effectiveness of an entity’s controls over the security of a system, the fairness of the presentation of a statement of greenhouse gas emissions, and the privacy of personal information.
+The attestation standards establish requirements for performing and reporting on examination, review, and agreed-upon procedures engagements that enable practitioners to report on subject matter ordinarily other than financial statements, for example, an entity’s compliance with laws or regulations, the effectiveness of an entity’s controls over the security of a system, and the fairness of the presentation of a statement of greenhouse gas emissions.

-In clarifying the standards it issues, the ASB uses the following special drafting conventions to make the standards easier to read, understand, and apply:
+In clarifying the attestation standards, the ASB used the following special drafting conventions to make the standards easier to read, understand, and apply:

-- Including a definitions section, when relevant, in each clarified section
+- Including a definitions section, when relevant, in each AT-C section

 - Separating requirements from application and other explanatory material

 - Numbering application and other explanatory material paragraphs using an A- prefix and presenting them in a separate section that follows the requirements section

 - Using formatting techniques, such as bulleted lists, to enhance readability